ervc/chemdiff/readme.md

 `growth_timescale_factor`

 Defines the length of the growth timescale for pebble formation in the disk.
-The timescale factor, *a* sets the pebble growth timescale as *&tau;<sub>grow</sub> = a/&Omega;&epsilon;*.
+The timescale factor, *a*, sets the pebble growth timescale as *&tau;<sub>grow</sub> = a/&Omega;&epsilon;*.
 See Van Clepper et al. 2022 for details.
 *default:* `growth_timescale_factor = 1`

 `growth_height`